TobyColeman/Quadtree-es6/README.md

 Returns an array of objects contained in the query rectangle.
 Optionally takes a key for the property you want to return and a callback.
 By default the whole object is returned.

-if the selector field isn't provided the point will be returned by default.
 ```javascript
 let query = new Quad(new Point(0,0), 200, 200);